Skip to content

 Local IPs (0)

-The WebRTC leak check runs automatically when you load the page.
-No action is needed to start.
+The WebRTC leak check runs automatically when the page loads.
+No configuration or button press is needed.

-Examine the local and public IP addresses that WebRTC has exposed through ICE candidate gathering.
+Examine the local and public IP addresses that WebRTC exposed through ICE candidate gathering.

-If you are using a VPN, compare the displayed public IP to your VPN's expected IP.
-A mismatch indicates a leak.
+If you are using a VPN, compare the displayed public IP to your VPN's expected server IP.
+A different IP means WebRTC is leaking your real address.

 What is a WebRTC leak?

-WebRTC uses STUN servers to discover your IP addresses for peer-to-peer connections.
-This can reveal your real public IP even when you are connected to a VPN, because STUN requests may bypass the VPN tunnel.
+WebRTC uses STUN servers to discover your IP addresses for peer-to-peer connections like video calls.
+These requests can bypass VPN tunnels, revealing your real public IP to websites even when the VPN is active.

-The only external request is a standard STUN binding request to Google's public STUN server.
-No personal data is transmitted.
-All IP parsing and display happens locally in your browser.
+The only external request is a standard STUN binding request to a public STUN server for IP discovery.
+No personal data is stored or transmitted.
+All IP parsing and display logic runs locally in your browser.

 How do I fix a WebRTC leak?